Credit ROH

 The first detail that immediately stands out is that this match was seventeen years ago, and both of these guys are still so incredibly good.
 If you’ve never witnessed Generico in Ring of Honor, you are missing an essential chapter; it’s not simply the quality of his in-ring performance but the depth to which the audience profoundly fucking loves him.
 Black, only four years into his career compared to Generico’s six, selectively engaged the crowd, a stark contrast to the near-constant theatrics he now employs as Seth Rollins.
 It took a while to get that part down.

-When Black transitioned to getting the heat on Generico, the match experienced a slight lull in an otherwise fantastic match.
-Black did target the neck, though it often felt as if the broadcast announcers were more effective in selling that story to the home audience than Black was in executing for the live crowd.
-The action inevitably intensified into a collage of major moves and nearfalls, which the audience absorbed the same way they generally do today.
+When Black transitioned to getting the heat on Generico, the match entered a slight lull amid an otherwise fantastic bout.
+Black did target the neck, though it often felt as if the broadcast announcers were more effective at selling that story to the home audience than Black was at executing it for the live crowd.
+The action inevitably intensified into a collage of major moves and nearfalls (like every match does now), which the audience absorbed the same way they generally do today.